Browndini/lifeloop/prompt.md

 - Focus on a smooth, emotional UX.
 - Use consistent rounded corners, soft shadows, and smooth transitions.
 - Optimize for daily 30-second usage.
-- Ensure the MVP runs on both iOS and Android with Expo Go.

 ---